gabrielliwerant/taskvolt/README.md

 - `Tooltip` for the `TrashTab` blocks clickable surface
 - Allow placeholders to swap positions
 - Todos with text past 2 lines cause display issues with date/time
+- Improper anchorEl warning in MenuSection (use refs instead?)